Our Verdict

 Our Analysis and Test Results

-The Mountain Hardwear Stretch Ozonic is a work of technological genius, managing to meld great mobility, the best breathability, and decent water resistance into one very comfortable rain jacket, thanks to the generous cut and the 2.5-layer 50D stretch ripstop fabric.
+The Mountain Hardwear Stretch Ozonic is a work of technological genius.
+It melds the best in breathability and exceptional mobility while offering decent water resistance for outdoor adventures.
+Thanks to the generous cut and the 2.5-layer 50D stretch ripstop fabric, this is one very comfortable rain jacket.

 Performance Comparison